Patricia Kopatchinskaja, Thierry Fischer / Chamber Orchestra of Europe

 Thierry Fischer closely followed Beethoven’s metronome annotations.
 He performed with a fluent, slick tempo in all movements.
 But he never pushed or forced the pace.
 Fischer abstained from extras such as additional cadenzas or excessive ritardandi and fermatas.

 Articulation and dynamics were vivid and light throughout, never ostentatious.
 This was a delight especially in the Allegretto: this traditionally tends to be a heavy monstrosity.
 Instead, we heard it with an impressive, long build-up.

 III.
 Presto — Assai meno presto — Presto

 In the Presto I enjoyed the orchestra’s virtuosity and disciplined playing.
 The Assai meno presto segments in the same movement weren’t solemn pilgrim’s chants.
 Rather, they felt like bucolic pastoral scenes with marvelous (but well-projecting) ppp passages.

 The final Allegro con brio was extremely alert, enthralling, again with excellent, outstanding playing overall.

 Not everything may have been absolutely perfect in the last two movements.
-There were the unavoidable, little mishaps in the brass section; I noted a single premature start and slightly degrading precision towards the end.
+There were the unavoidable, little mishaps in the brass section.
+I noted a single premature start and slightly degrading precision towards the end.
 However, the evening was rather long, and all compositions were really demanding on the musicians.
 What really counts in a concert is the live experience, rather than the ultimate, polished perfection.
 Definitely, the performance of the COE (and the soloists, of course) in that concert made any rare, minor mishap absolutely insubstantial!

-My conclusion from this concert: absolutely remarkable, both in the compositions (Weinberg, Prokofiev), as well as in the performance with the COE / Thierry Fischer and of course (no surprise here!)
+Absolutely remarkable, both in the compositions (Weinberg, Prokofiev), as well as in the performance with the COE / Thierry Fischer and of course (no surprise here!)
 Patricia Kopatchinskaja!